cbevins/fire-behavior-simulator/docs/04_BasicUsage.md

 const dag = sim.createDag('basicUsage')
 ```

-The **Sim** class contains the blueprint (genome) from which individual fire directed acyclical graphs are generated.
-It also serves as the container for one or more simulation DAGs.
+The **Sim** class contains the blueprint (genome) from which individual fire behavior directed acyclical graphs are generated.
+It also serves as the container for the simulation DAGs it has created.
 In this example, we create a single DAG named 'basicUsage'.

 ---

 ## Step 3 - **select** the fire behavior variables (DagNodes) of interest

-In this example we just want to estimate the weighted spread rate and flame length.
-A complete list of all available variables (aka *nodes* or *DagNodes*) is available [here](./14_VariableNames.md)
+In this example we just want to estimate the weighted spread rate (key 'surface.weighted.fire.spreadRate') and flame length ('surface.weighted.fire.flameLength').
+A complete list of all available variables (aka *nodes* or *DagNodes*) is available in [14 Variable Names](./14_VariableNames.md)

 ```js
 const selectedNodes = [